+Faculty Area Humanities

+Credits 20 (full year)

-Prerequisites Grade C in a Stage 1 History subject (if studied)
+Prerequisites Grade C in a Stage 1 Ancient Studies (if studied)

 In Stage 2 Ancient Studies, you will learn about the history, literature, society, and culture of ancient civilisations, which may include those of Asia-Australia, the Americas, Europe, and Western Asia/North Africa, as well as the classical civilisations of Greece and Rome.
 In Ancient Studies, you will be able to draw on many other fields of study.
 You will consider the environmental, social, economic, religious, cultural, and aesthetic aspects of societies.
 The subject will also allow you to explore the ideas and innovations that shape, and are shaped by, societies.
 You will develop inquiry skills that enable you to challenge or confirm beliefs, attitudes, and values in the ancient world.